guliveR1/hello-world/README.md

 # hello-world
 Starting with GitHub

-Im gal, a student of software engineering, wishing to be a professional android developer!
+Im gal, a student of software engineering, wishing to be a professional javascript developer!